The-New-Maps-Project/website/docs/docs3.md

 Imported data will generally be added to existing data.
 Exceptions include the first line, and any precints with their exact names duplicated, in which data will be overrided.

 Exported data will always export the current state of the data, including the precincts, the districts they are assigned to, and the parameters in order.
 If the same file is then imported, the data will be identical.
-However, please note there is no way to specify district color in a file, district color is a editing suite specific feature.
+However, please note there is no way to specify district color in a file, district color is a Editing Suite specific feature.

 ### Parameters Section

-On the top left side of the editing suite, all the parameters for the map will be listed in order, from left to right and then from top to bottom.
+On the top left side of the Editing Suite, all the parameters for the map will be listed in order, from left to right and then from top to bottom.

 The cogs icon next to each parameter name gives you options to delete  the parameter (the red "X" button), or swap it in order with the parameter to the left or right (the left and right arrows)